 Imaging by ultrasound, computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET) is used to evaluate tumor size and to look for metastasis (spread) of cancer to lymph nodes

 and other parts of the body.
 A small amount of radioactive iodine, which is taken up by thyroid cells, may be used to help visualize thyroid nodules and identify metastases during a scan.
 Imaging is also used to monitor patients for cancer recurrence.

 We are leaders in the use of advanced molecular and genetic analytical techniques to:

 - Diagnose thyroid cancer.

 Gene expression classification and gene mutation panels are examples of routine tests used in evaluating patients with thyroid cancer.

-In addition, all patients at Dana-Farber/Brigham and Women's Cancer Center are eligible to participate in the
+In addition, all patients at Dana-Farber Brigham Cancer Center are eligible to participate in the

 Profile cancer research study, one of the nation's most comprehensive precision cancer medicine initiatives.
 In this study, tumors are analyzed for the presence of hundreds of mutations and other